 The most common buyers are widely held C corporations.

-For other buyers, such as individuals, estates, trusts, personal service corporations, and closely held C corporations (more than 50% owned by five or less individuals), note that final guidance provides no exemption from the passive activity loss rules of Section 469.
-Those rules generally limit the ability of these buyers to utilize credits.
+For other buyers, such as individuals, estates, trusts, personal service corporations, and closely held C corporations (more than 50% owned by five or fewer individuals), the passive activity loss rules of Section 469 generally limit the ability to utilize credits.
 Taxpayers should consider the impact of Section 469 limitations before initiating a purchase.
+In addition, buyers should confirm they are not ineligible to claim credits under the FEOC rules.

 Q